/governance · Long-form

 Dump everything into one CLAUDE.md.

-Tempting, but rotten.
-After 5,000 lines, Claude reads nothing properly anymore — the important rules get buried.
+Tempting, but it backfires.
+Past 5,000 lines, Claude can no longer read anything properly — the important rules get buried.
 Layers + on-demand loading is the answer.

 • Anti-pattern 02

-Without a scope contract, you build around the bush.
-Phase A forces the uncomfortable question "when exactly is the sprint done?" — before the code is written.
+Without a scope contract, you build toward a moving target.
+The plan act forces the uncomfortable question "when exactly is this done?" — before the code is written.

 • Anti-pattern 03